dannygreg/DGGHotKey/Readme.md

 ## All Cocoa, All the Time

 You don't have to worry about Carbon types or constants.
 For the modifier mask, use the constants defined in `NSEvent.h`, `NSCommandKeyMask` and friends.

+## Tip of the Hat

+This was all inspired by PTKeyCombo and the superb [ShortcutRecorder](http://code.google.com/p/shortcutrecorder/).